-- 5. The Council's staffing committee will appoint an Investigator who will be responsible for undertaking the investigation a fact-finding exercise to collect all relevant information The Investigator will be independent and will normally be a councillor.
-If the staffing Committee considers that there are no councillors who are independent (for example, because they all have direct involvement in the allegations about the employee), it will appoint someone from outside the Council.
+- 12 A formal disciplinary investigation may sometimes be required to establish the facts and whether there is a disciplinary case to answer. - If a formal disciplinary investigation is required, the Council will appoint an Investigator who will be responsible for undertaking a fact-finding exercise to collect all relevant information.
+The Investigator will be independent and will normally be a Councilor.
+If the Council considers that there are no councillors who are independent (for example, because they all have direct involvement in the allegations about the employee), it will appoint someone from outside the Council.
 The Investigator will be appointed as soon as possible after the allegations have been made.
-The staffing committee will inform the Investigator of the terms of reference of the investigation.
-The terms of reference should deal with the following: - what the investigation is required to examine - whether a recommendation is required - how the findings should be presented.
-For example, an investigator will often be required to present the findings in the form of a report - who the findings should be reported to and who to contact for further direction if unexpected issues arise or advice is needed. - 6.
-The Investigator will be asked to submit a report within 20 working days of appointment.
-In cases of alleged unsatisfactory performance or of allegations of minor misconduct, the appointment of an investigator may not be necessary and the Council may decide to commence disciplinary proceedings at the next stage (see paragraph 16). - 7.
-The staffing committee will first notify the employee in writing of the alleged misconduct and ask him/her to attend a meeting with the Investigator.
-The employee will be given at least five working days' notice of the meeting with the Investigator so that he/she has reasonable time to prepare for it.
+The Council will inform the Investigator of the terms of reference of the investigation.
+The terms of reference should specify: - the allegations or events that the investigation is required to examine - whether a recommendation is required - how the findings should be presented.
+For example, an investigator will often be required to present the findings in the form of a written report - who the findings should be reported to and who to contact for further direction if unexpected issues arise or advice is needed. - The Investigator will be asked to submit their findings within 20 working days of appointment where possible.
+In cases of alleged unsatisfactory performance or of allegations of minor misconduct, the appointment of an investigator may not be necessary, and the Council may decide to commence disciplinary proceedings at the next stage the disciplinary meeting (see paragraph 22). - The Council will notify the employee in writing of the alleged misconduct and details of the person undertaking the investigation.
+The employee may be asked to meet an investigator as part of the disciplinary investigation.
+The employee will be given sufficient notice of the meeting with the Investigator so that he/she has reasonable time to prepare for it.
 The letter will explain the investigatory process and that the meeting is part of that process.
-The employee should be provided with a copy of the Council's disciplinary procedure.
-The Council will also inform the employee that when he/she meets with the Investigator, he/she will have the opportunity to comment on the allegations of misconduct.
+The employee will be provided with a copy of the Council's disciplinary procedure.
+The Council will also inform the employee that when he/she meets with the Investigator, he/she will have the opportunity to comment on the allegations of misconduct. - 16 Employees may be accompanied or represented by a workplace colleague, a trade union representative or a trade union official at any investigatory meeting. - 17 If there are other persons (e.g. employees, councillors, members of the public or the Council's contractors) who can provide relevant information, the Investigator should try to obtain it from them in advance of the meeting with the employee.